 - Bake oregano for 1 hour.

-- Store in jar, preferably in a dry dark cabinet shelf.
+- Remove oregano from the oven and crumble leaves into a container.
+Store oregano in a jar, preferably on a dry dark cabinet shelf.